Chlorine is a popular pool sanitizer but also comes with health concerns. Fortunately, these natural pool chlorine alternatives work great!

 Showering Before Swimming

 To help keep bacteria out of your pool in the first place, take a shower before you jump in.
-This will help to get rid of oils on the skin, dead skin cells, and bacteria that may be present on your skin.
+This will help get rid of oils on the skin, dead skin cells, and bacteria present on your skin.
 Although it’s not a pool chlorine alternatives, it will help keep pools clean.

 While these systems and others like them may help eliminate or reduce bacteria in a pool, they are not without additional costs.
 Weigh your options before making a decision.
 For some, the cost can outweigh the potential harm from chemicals like chlorine.

-Have you tried an pool chlorine alternatives in your pool?
+Have you tried natural pool chlorine alternatives in your pool?
 If so, let us know how it worked!